 - For signalling based activation, the operators that share a network must coordinate the TCE IP addresses and the TCE address mapping must be coordinated.
 How that coordination´ is done is outside the scope of this specification.

-For UMTS and EPS the 3GPP Managment reference model, 3GPP TS 32.101 [1] is followed.
+For UMTS and EPS the 3GPP Management reference model, 3GPP TS 32.101 [1] is followed.

 For 5GS the 3GPP Services Based Management Architecture, 3GPP TS 28.533 [20] is followed.